-Snowpack permitting, there will be a practice session at the beginner hill of Sandia Peak Ski Area.
+Snowpack permitting and enough interest, an intermediate practice session at the beginner hill of Sandia Peak Ski Area can be scheduled.
 If the ski area is up and running, participants may buy a lift ticket for the beginner lift to get in lots of practice turning downhill, or, if you prefer, hike or ski up the hill.
 See the PDF document Intermediate Ski Curriculum linked in the blue box at right.

 Intermediate sessions are for a wide range of participants.
 You may practice one style of turn or work on all styles.
 If you have basic cross-country experience but want to gain more control descending hills, or you want to improve your technique, or perhaps, finally nail a telemark turn, come out and join the fun.
 If you're interested in back-country tours and hut trips, the intermediate sessions are good practice and include a review of back-country skills.
 For "how to" details, check out the PDF documents Intermediate Ski Curriculum and Back-country Skills in the sidebar.

 Choose the goal that's right for you and please start from your actual level of ability and fitness.
 Cross-country and back-country skiing include the quiet beauty of the class 1 tour through meadows & forest, groomed tracks and familiar trails, hut trips, scenic kick and glide, wilderness and Nordic area tours, AT and telemark turns on big mountains, trail-less back-country wilderness, and skinning up steeps above tree-line in the mountains.
 It's all good!